zzhenglab/comp-prob-solv/book/lecture-05-integration.md

 \int_0^1 x^2 dx = (1/3) x^3 \Big|_0^1 = 1/3
 $$

+### Numerical Integration

-Now, let's calculate this integral numerically using a Riemann sum with 10, 100, and 1000 rectangles.
+Let's calculate this integral numerically using a Riemann sum with 10, 100, and 1000 rectangles.

 ```{code-cell} ipython3
 import numpy as np